 There was another wave of immigration around 3500 BCE.
-Archaeologists reckon these were the people who built the chambered cairns.
+Archaeologists reckon these were the people who built the early chambered cairns.
 Society was tribal though incrementally it was becoming somewhat stratified: those with knowledge, skills and initiative or the descendants of outstanding individuals became the new elites.

 Still, the inhabitants of West Penwith were all intermarried and related, and there was a clan communality and mutuality to life in those days.
 Wealth and power were held by the leaderships, but this was clan wealth and power thast they held and not subject to the abuses of power we later became so familiar with.

 Wealth took the form of land, animalpedigrees and seed stocks, tools, boats, ornaments, dwellings and comforts such as furs, decorated items, woven and felted woollens or even nuggets of gold picked up from the land and fashioned.
 Ancestry and gene stock were forms of wealth and privilege too, as were knowledge or spiritual status.

 Humans began changing the face of the land: clearings and trackways developed, and constructed sacred sites were built in the form of tor enclosures, quoits and chambered cairns.
 People were investing energy in capital improvements.
 But the biggest energy-investments were in what we now would call 'sacred sites' - thouh the neolithics saw no significant difference between sacredness and practicality and the way that we do.

 Attitudinally they were beginning to impact more on nature, building and moving things around and developing an increasing urge to make a mark, to mould reality and leave remains for posterity.
 They still felt rather like guests in a big nature-dominated world though.